timmyjose-experiments/backups-poc/packages/backups-poc/docs/google-drive-backup-restore.md

     * Set up persistence scaffold [✅]

-    * Ability to persist access token/access token generation mechanism once Google Account linked [] (looks like the `react-native-google-signin` library has its own native persistence mechanism, needs more research)
+    * Ability to persist access token/access token generation mechanism once Google Account linked [✅] (looks like the `react-native-google-signin` library has its own native persistence mechanism, this needs more research for possible implications)

     * Ability to login "silently" without prompting the user [✅] (if previously logged in)